milhamhidayat/simple-k8s/README.md

 ## Deployment

+- object controller to update or rollback pods & replica set
+- maintain set of identical pods
+- ensure have the correct config and the right number exists
+- will monitor

 There are two
 * Imperative deployment - do these steps to arrive this container setup
 * Declarative deployment - container setup should look like this, make it happen